zpbappi/python-neural-network/README.md

     x, error_train, error_cv = data_point
     # draw me a nice graph!
 ```
-_Note: You need to make sure that your custom indices does not go bellow zero and beyond
+_Note: You need to make sure that your custom indices do not go bellow zero and beyond
 the size of your trainig data, for obvious reasons._